emodric/PierSongs/03-knockin-on-ivos-door.md

 I can't deploy it any more...

-It's getting hard, to hard to fix,
+It's getting hard, too hard to fix,

 Feels like I'm fixing someone else's code...